 The Common Manual has been updated to conform with regulatory changes published in the October 28, 2009, Federal Register.
-Revised policy replaces the guarantor recommendation that the school summarize the terms of a FFELP loan in its consumer information requirements with a requirement for the school to describe the terms and conditions of Title IV loans (i.e., a FFELP, FDLP, or Perkins Loan) that are available to a student who enrolls at the school.
+A school must describe in its student consumer information to current and prospective students the terms and conditions of Title IV loans (i.e., a FFELP, FDLP, or Federal Perkins Loan) that are available to a student who enrolls at the school.